mantidproject/mantid/docs/source/algorithms/ConjoinXRuns-v1.rst

 Description
 -----------

 This algorithm joins the input workspaces into a single one by concatenating their spectra.
 The concatenation is done in the same order as in the input workspaces list.
 Consider using :ref:`SortXAxis <algm-SortXAxis>` afterwards, if necessary.
 The instrument and the units are copied from the first workspace.
 The sample logs are also copied from the first input, but the behaviour can be controlled by the instrument parameter file (IPF), as described in :ref:`MergeRuns <algm-MergeRuns>`.
-Furthermore, that behaviour can be overriden by providing input to the relevant optional properties of the algorithm.
+Furthermore, that behaviour can be overridden by providing input to the relevant optional properties of the algorithm.
 This algorithm joins Dx values, if present.

 InputWorkspaces
 ---------------